mattischrome/console-blog/content/posts/2023-albums-02-james-holden-imagine/index.md

 title: '2023 Albums of the Year #2: James Holden, Imagine This is a High Dimensional Space of All Possibilities'
 slug: 2023-albums-02-james-holden-imagine
-description: Like a yomp in the countryside, but it's a psychic topography made up of all modern dance music in James Holden's brainy but democratic masterpiece.
-heroImage: ../../assets/images/defaultHero.jpg
 ---
 ![Cover of Imagine This is a High Dimensional Space of All Possibilities by James Holden](../../assets/images/albums-2023/james-holden-imagine.jpeg)